 Secrets Behind Company Intranets

 I worked from 1996 through 2016 within several very different organizations in the United States of America to develop company intranets.
 As a rare long-term veteran of this line of work, I offer you a truthful perspective minus any B.S.
+See our prices for providing you coaching for internal communications and intranet development.

 There is nothing mysterious about intranets—computer networks that usually are built with restricted access for use by people inside an organization to share information, services, and culture.
 Yet, somehow, it often becomes very difficult for people in organizations big and small to make their intranet work successfully for internal corporate communication.